BILL ANALYSIS

 Medical Records Access Fairness Act of 2026

-HR7790 (Medical Records Access Fairness Act of 2026) carries an AI-assessed market impact score of 5/10 with a bullish outlook for investors.
+HR7790 (Medical Records Access Fairness Act of 2026) has been assessed with a bullish outlook for investors.
 This legislation directly affects $DXC.
 The primary sectors impacted are Healthcare and Technology.
 View the full bill text on Congress.gov.

 bullish